Godeex/Online-Forecasting-for-Cloud-Workload/README.md

 3. **Model Training**: Train the forecasting models using historical data.
 4. **Evaluation**: Evaluate the performance of the trained models and select the best one.

-## Dashboard

-The project includes a web-based dashboard that allows users to visualize the forecasted workload patterns and monitor the performance of the forecasting models.
-The dashboard is built using Flask and provides an intuitive interface for interacting with the system.

 ## Contributing